Žitište shooting

 On 2 July 2016, a Serbian man killed five people and injured twenty-two others after he opened fire with an assault rifle in a café in the village of Žitište, in the Central Banat District of Vojvodina, Serbia.
 The perpetrator was later identified as Siniša Zlatić (Синиша Златић).

 Shooting

-On the night of 1/2 July 2016 Zlatić visited a café during a local festival, where he noticed his estranged wife with a group of friends.
+On the nights of 1 July 2016 and 2 July 2016, Zlatić visited a café during a local festival, where he noticed his estranged wife with a group of friends.
 He returned home and retrieved an AK-47 assault rifle he illegally owned.
-He then returned to the café and at about 1:40am local time started shooting into the air.
-The attacker then shot dead his wife and another woman, before randomly shooting into the café, killing three men and injuring 22 other people.
-Café guests then grabbed the gun from the attacker as he tried to run away.
-Police located in the vicinity quickly apprehended the gunman.
+He then returned to the café and at about 1:40 a.m. local time started shooting into the air.
+The attacker then shot his wife and another woman dead before randomly shooting other diners in the café, killing three men and injuring 22 other people.
+Café diners then grabbed the gun from the attacker as he tried to run away.
+Police located the gunman in the vicinity and quickly apprehended him.

 Aftermath

-On 1 March 2017, High court in Zrenjanin sentenced Zlatić to 40 years in prison, the longest possible sentence according to Serbian laws.
+On 1 March 2017, the high court in Zrenjanin sentenced Zlatić to 40 years in prison, the longest possible sentence according to Serbian laws at that time.